FreshRSS/FreshRSS/docs/en/contributing.md

 Translations are present in the subdirectories of `./app/i18n/`.

-We are working on a better way to handle internationalization but don't hesitate to suggest any idea!
+We're working on a better way to handle internationalization, but don't hesitate to suggest any ideas!

 ## Contribute to documentation